brunoinds/laravel-ftp-deploy/README.md

 ```bash
 php artisan deploy --dry-run [other options]
 ```

+For GitHub Actions, set `dry-run: true` in your workflow.

 Check generated JSON files in `storage/app/` for detailed information about the sync process.